Modern Car Navigation Systems and Their Features

 Now, it is obvious that the future of navigation will depend on its integration with other in-car systems and further development of different technologies implemented in next-gen vehicles.
 Among such are Artificial Intelligence, Computer Vision, Cognitive Computing, Augmented Reality, IoT, Big Data and other related innovations that soon will give rise to self-driving cars as the primary means of transportation.

 Some famous vehicle brands like Ford, Mercedes, Nissan and automotive suppliers like Bosch have either working prototypes or concepts of their own driverless vehicles.
 There are even autonomous buses for short trips called EasyMile who can carry up to 12 people tested in Finland and Dubai.
 In Japan, this model is used as a shuttle in a shopping mall.

 So, how does an autonomous vehicle work?
 A good demonstration was provided by Google with their Waymo autonomous vehicle, which is still being tested in the real traffic flow.
 In the 360° video, you can see a number of sensors, radars and technologies utilized to help the vehicle find its own way.

 This next-gen vehicle knows how to discern other means of transport, objects and people on the road, building comprehensive routes.
 However, many experts still doubt in the readiness of such cars to hit our roads.
-The latest caused by a self-driving Uber’s vehicle has only increased disturbance among users.
+The latest fatal crash caused by a self-driving Uber’s vehicle has only increased disturbance among users.